Posts Tagged ‘Evan Iliadis Philippines’

 My Big Fat Philippines Wedding

-To all beauties of the Jumawid Clan who worked hard, countless hours on the preparation, this picture may remind you a different era, the time of innocence and laughter.
-20 years have passed, you now all have family and children on your own.
-The laughter is still here, I saw it, not long ago..
+To all the beauties of the Jumawid Clan who worked hard and countless hours on the preparation, this picture may remind you of a different era, a time of innocence and laughter.
+20 years have passed, and you now all have family and children on your own.
+The laughter is still here; I saw it not long ago..

 More pictures in a few days.
 Meanwhile, if you want to get married, do it in the Philippines.
 It’s really more fun!…

-More than a year has passed already, both me and Stella on the go every day early in the morning, driving her “farmer’s car” as she called her preferred multicab Suzuki 4X4 visiting her lands in preparation for the “big project” plantation of trees on30 hectares that is.
+More than a year has passed already, both me and Stella on the go every day early in the morning, driving her “farmer’s car” as she called her preferred multicab Suzuki 4X4.
+We visit her lands in preparation for the “big project” plantation of trees on 30 hectares that is.

 With-my-children